WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 (Blackbrush) Rosaceae (Rose Family) Semi-desert.

 Shrublands.
 Spring.
-The gray-green appearance, low growth form, often spiny branches, and habit of dominating large tracts of the canyon country of Southeast Utah make Blackbrush pretty easy to identify.
+The gray-green appearance, low growth form, spiny branches, and tendency to dominate large tracts of the canyon country of Southeast Utah often make Blackbrush quite noticeable and pretty easy to identify.
 Its masses of yellow flowers (shown below) are attractive, but even though this plant is accustomed to drought, it is affected by prolonged drought years such as those of 1999-2004 in which it produced few flowers.
 In 2005, though, the story was different: continuous winter and spring moisture produced masses of flowers on Coleogyne ramosissima and made Canyon Country golden.
+The same sequence of drought and then heavy winter snows produced the same erratic flowering from 2018 through 2023.
 "Coleogyne" is Greek for "sheathed fruit", and "ramosissima" is Latin for "many branched".
 John Torrey named this genus and species in 1853 from a specimen collected by John Fremont in 1844. |

 |